sergiodxa/grial/README.md

 That way your `./resolvers/User.js` file can have the methods required to resolver the full User type.

 ### Testing
-Because the resolvers receive the models and conenctors from the context object you can easily test it, if you have a resolver like this:
+Because the resolvers receive the models and connectors from the context object you can easily test it, if you have a resolver like this:

 ```js
 exports.posts = function posts(user, args, context) {